Now Hiring: Child Welfare Program Associate

 Salary and Benefits

-Competitive nonprofit salary ($30,000 – $40,000) based on experience and benefits including health, vision, dental retirement and vacation.
+Competitive nonprofit salary based on experience and benefits including health, vision, dental, retirement and vacation.

-Position is open until filled.
-Start Date, December 15, 2013.
-Please send a cover letter, resume, short writing sample (no more than 1 page) and list of three references via email to firstname.lastname@example.org.
+Please send a cover letter, resume, writing sample and three references via email to firstname.lastname@example.org.
 If you have any questions, please contact Cynthia Davis at 402.438.8853.

 Nebraska Appleseed is an equal opportunity employer; people of color and individuals from diverse backgrounds are encouraged to apply.
 Nebraska Appleseed does not discriminate on the basis of race, color, national origin, ethnic background, religion, gender, sexual orientation, age, or handicap.